-This is the largest of the eastern Wood Ticks.
-This tick does not pass along Lyme Disease but can carry the virus of Rocky Mountain spotted fever.
-These ticks can survive for a year without any sustenance.
-The different stages of their lifecycle seem to prefer different prety; the larvae prefer mice while the adults prefer the larger mammals.
-Once the tick has found their prey it takes a while for them to imbed their mouthparts.
+This is the largest eastern wood tick.
+This tick does not spread Lyme Disease but can carry the Rocky Mountain spotted fever virus.
+The larvae prefer mice while the adults prefer the larger mammals.
+Amazingly, adult ticks can survive a year without any sustenance.

 Ixodes scapularis – Deer Tick